 LLC protects the owner’s assets more than in a corporation format.

 #4 – Fiduciary Duty

-After the ruling in Delaware LLC Act, 2013 it was established that the owners have a Fiduciary duty towards the LLC and its members which implies that they have to act in the best interest of the LLC and its members.
-This is to protect the rights of the LLC from the ill intent of owners who would want to misuse the limited liability protection of this organization structure.
+The Delaware LLC Act 2013 ruling established that the owners have a Fiduciary duty towards the LLC and its members, which implies that they have to act in the best interest of the LLC and its members.
+It protects the LLC’s rights from the ill intent of owners who want to misuse this organization structure’s limited liability protection.

 #5 – Operating Agreement

 Similar to a partnership agreement, there is an operating agreement for an LLC to avoid disputes in the future and smooth running for a long time.
 Such an agreement contains the contribution made to the capitalContribution Made To The CapitalContributed capital is the amount that shareholders have given to the company for buying their stake and is recorded in the books of accounts as the common stock and additional paid-in capital under the equity section of the company’s balance sheet. by the owners, the reward-sharing ratio, and the company’s organizational structure.